-- touch(target\i): Find the first operative binding for the current state or page that matches the given target, and invoke it. - press(key): Find the first operative binding for the current state or page that matches the given keypress, and invoke it. - timeout(): Start playing the timeout\segments for the current state.
+- touch(target\i): Find the first operative binding for the current state or page that matches the given target, and invoke it. - press(key): Find the first operative binding for the current state or page that matches the given keypress, and invoke it. - timeout(): Add the timeout\segments for the current state to the play queue.
 Go to the page and state given by timeout\page\i and timeout\state\i if timeout\page\i is not None.

 Figure 6.1: Block diagram of the virtual machine, which consists of the five software modules in bold.
-The arguments clip\i, layout\i, sprite\i, target\i, key\i, x, and y are integers; selections is an array of lists of integers.
+The arguments clip\i, layout\i, sprite\i, target\i, key\i, x, and y are integers; selections is a list of lists of integers.